Goshen, Indiana: Government

+Gina Leichty, a member of the Democratic Party, is the first woman to become Mayor of Goshen in its 192-year history.
+Leichty became Mayor following the resignation of former mayor Jeremy Stutsman.
+Stutsman left the mayorship to be CEO of a local nonprofit housing agency, LaCasa.

 Education

 Goshen Community Schools serves the portion of the city in Elkhart Township.
-This system consists of seven elementary schools, Goshen Intermediate School, Goshen Junior High School, and Goshen High School.
+This system consists of six elementary schools, Goshen Intermediate School, Goshen Junior High School, and Goshen High School.

 In 2012, U.S. News & World Report ranked Goshen High School as the 12th best high school in Indiana and the top 6% of high schools in the country.